The High Cost of Crime for Community Associations

 Establishing Negligence: Duty and the Standard of Care

-One of the fundamental issues regarding community associations and premises liability is what duty, if any, an association and its individual directors owe owners and their guests.
+One of the fundamental issues regarding community associations and premises liability is what duty, if any, an association and its directors owe owners and their guests.
 Arizona Supreme Court applied a standard analogous to a landlord’s duty to its tenant when determining whether a condominium owners association is liable for injuries of a person lawfully on the Association’s property.
 It is our opinion that the same standard applies to planned communities.

 Martinez v.
 Woodmar IV Condominium Association

 In Martinez v.
 Woodmar IV Condominium Association, the Arizona Supreme Court found the association had a duty to use care to maintain the safety of the common areas.
 The plaintiff attended a graduation party as a guest of the tenant at the defendant’s condominium complex.
-Later, the plaintiff and two other guests returned to the complex’s parking lot, where they found a group of local young people sitting in and on one the guest’s cars.
+Later, the plaintiff and two other guests returned to the complex’s parking lot, where they found a group of local young people sitting in and on one of the guest’s cars.
 An altercation ensued and the plaintiff was shot in the back.
 The plaintiff, his friends, and the live-in security officer recognized the group as a gang of young people from a neighboring complex that would often gather in the parking lot to take part in illegal activities.
-In the past, security guards broke up their mischief but with budget constraints, the association’s security guard patrolled the complex for limited evening and early morning hours.
+In the past, security guards broke up their mischief but with budget constraints, the association’s security guard patrolled the complex for the limited evening and early morning hours.
 The plaintiff sued the association claiming the association was liable for failing to prevent the attack.

 The Martinez Court, finding that the association should be held to the same standard of care as a landlord, focused on the element of control that it said created an “affirmative obligation to exercise reasonable care to inspect and repair such parts of the premises for the protection of the lessee; and the duty extends also to members of the tenant’s family, his employees, his invitees, his guests and others on the land in the right of the tenant”.
-Thus, the court stated that the association’s duty with respect to the common areas, like that of a landlord, extended not only to unit owners but also to those on the land with consent of the owners and their tenants.
+Thus, the court stated that the association’s duty concerning the common areas, like that of a landlord, extended not only to unit owners but also to those on the land with the consent of the owners and their tenants.

 The court also stated that the duty to maintain the safety of common areas applies not only to physical conditions on the land but also to foreseeable and preventable dangerous activities on the land.
 The condominium association therefore, had a duty to owners and their guests to maintain the common areas safe from foreseeable dangers.